-In this section, we assess the ability of the multivariate NBC method to improve the observation 557 error characteristics of the 7.3 μ m band.
-As discussed in Section 2.1, observations from this band 558 are sensitive to WV and clouds in the middle and upper troposphere, with a weighting function that 559 peaks near 500 hPa in clear sky scenes.
-Overall, each of the OMB departure distributions (Fig. 12) have shapes that are similar to the corresponding 6.2 μ m distributions (Fig. 11); however, 561 their error range is larger because the weighting function for this band peaks at a lower level 562 in the troposphere, thereby leading to potentially larger departures due to mismatched clouds in the observations and model background.
-Though the linear BC term substantially improves the 564 distribution by making the departures less negative for colder brightness temperatures, non-zero 565 conditional biases remain across most of the distribution, with negative (positive) biases occurring for brightness temperatures colder (warmer) than 230 K (Fig. 12c).
-As occurred in the previous 567 experiments, the conditional biases are almost eliminated after the 2nd order BC term is used, 568 with minimal changes occurring due to the 3rd order term (Figs. 12d, e).
-The negative skewness present in the original histogram (Fig. 13a) switches to a large positive skewness after the linear 570 BC term is used (Fig. 13c).
-Inspection of the OMB departure distributions shows that the positive 571 skewness developed in response to the large upward shift in the conditional distributions for the colder brightness temperatures (Fig. 12a) that exposed the conditional positive skewness in the original distribution for warmer brightness temperatures that was being masked in the overall 574 histogram by the large negative OMB departures.
-Another notable feature of the histograms is 575 that their peaks are higher and narrower than the 6.2 μ m histograms (Figs. 30-q).
-This strongly non-Gaussian behavior was already present in the original histogram and is likely due to the large percentage of clear-sky observations containing small departures combined with fatter tails due 578 to cloud displacement errors.
+observations from this band are sensitive to WV and clouds in the middle and upper troposphere, with a weighting function that peaks near 500 hPa in clear-sky scenes.
+Overall, each of the OMB departure distributions (Fig. 12) have shapes that are similar to the corresponding 6.2- $\mu$ m distributions (Fig. 11); however, their error range is larger because the weighting function for this band peaks at a lower level in the troposphere, thereby leading to potentially larger departures because of mismatched clouds in the observations and model background.
+Though the linear BC term substantially improves the distribution by making the departures less negative for colder brightness temperatures, nonzero conditional biases remain across most of the distribution, with negative (positive) biases occurring for brightness temperatures colder (warmer) than 230 K (Fig. 12c).
+As occurred in the previous experiments, the conditional biases are almost eliminated after the second-order BC term is used, with minimal changes occurring because of the third-order term (Figs. 12d, e).
+The negative skewness present in the original histogram (Fig. 13a) switches to a large positive skewness after the linear BC term is used (Fig. 13c).
+Inspection of the OMB departure distributions shows that the positive skewness developed in response to the large upward shift in the conditional distributions for the colder brightness temperatures (Fig. 12a) that exposed the conditional positive skewness in the original distribution for warmer brightness temperatures that was being masked in the overall histogram by the large negative OMB departures.
+Another notable feature of the histograms is that their peaks are higher and narrower than the 6.2-\mu histograms (Figs. 30-q).
+This strongly non-Gaussian behavior was already present in the original histogram and is likely due to the large percentage of clearsky observations containing small departures combined with fatter tails due to cloud displacement errors.
 Even so, these results show that the NBC method improved the distribution such that the variance was much lower and the conditional biases were reduced to near zero across most of the distribution.
-Also, as was the case with the 6.2 μ m band, the linear 581 BC term had the largest impact on the overall statistics; however, the variance was also reduced when using the higher order nonlinear BC terms.
-583
+Also, as was the case with the 6.2- $\mu$ m band, the linear BC term had the largest impact on the overall statistics; however, the variance was also reduced when using the higher-order nonlinear BC terms.